-The conference aims to bring to the fore and reaffirm the importance of co-positioning various contexts: linguistic, literary, cultural, political, ethical, ethnic, national, as well as other research contexts pertaining to various disciplines.
-Particular emphasis will be placed on examining how the findings of one discipline may shed light on concealed or traditionally neglected perspectives in another discipline.
+The conference aims to highlight the importance of exploring interdisciplinary approaches to linguistic, literary, pedagogical, cultural, political, ethical, ethnic, national, as well as other research contexts pertaining to various disciplines.
+Particular emphasis will be placed on examining how the findings of one discipline may shed light on potentially neglected perspectives in another discipline.

-English language professionals are kindly invited to present their on-going research related to any of the topics included in the Call for Papers.
+English language professionals are kindly invited to present their on-going research related to any of the topics included in the Call for Papers (see conference documents below).
 Students are encouraged to present posters about their research.

-The early bird conference fee is 40 Euros from 3 January through 5 February 2016.
-After this date, the regular conference fee is 60 Euros.
-All conference participants are required to pay the same conference fee, regardless of their status (authors or co-authors) or the number of papers they have (co-)authored.
+The early bird conference fee is 50 Euros through 10 February 2019.
+After this date, the regular conference fee is 70 Euros.
+Please be informed that any additional bank service fees should be covered by the participants.
+All conference participants are required to pay the same conference fee, regardless of their status (authors, co-authors), type or number of sessions given.
 You are kindly invited to complete registration and payment early in order for all conference related activities, such as the Book of Abstracts and Conference Programme, to be completed in a timely manner.

-You are kindly advised to send us a brief note once your payment is completed, so that we can verify that with our accounting department.
-On-site payment will not be accepted.
-If you have any inquiries regarding the payment, please contact Ms. Natasha Stojanovska-Ilievska at firstname.lastname@example.org
+You are kindly advised to send a brief note once your payment is completed, so that we can verify that with our accounting department.
+If you have any inquiries regarding payment, please contact Ms. Natasha Stojanovska-Ilievska at firstname.lastname@example.org

 Foreign participants should pay the conference fee in euros using the information below.